William Yang

 School/Teacher: Juilliard School / Robert McDonald

-Twenty-three-year-old William Yang won first prize at the 2025 National Chopin Piano Competition in Miami, Florida.
-Along with the $100,000 first prize, he also receives a recording project on the Steinway label and a concert tour that includes a performance at Weill Recital Hall at Carnegie Hall in June, 2025.
-At the same Competition, William was awarded prizes for the best performance of a mazurka and sonata.
-Recognition at earlier competitions include Second Prize at the 2014 Midwest International Piano Competition, Sixth Prize at the 2018 Thomas and Evon Cooper International Piano Competition, and semifinalist and winner of the special Bach Prize at the 2015 Cleveland International Piano Competition.
+Twenty-four-year-old William Yang won first prize at the 2025 National Chopin Piano Competition in Miami, Florida.
+In addition to the $100,000 prize, he will receive a recording project with the Steinway label and will embark on a concert tour, which includes a performance at Weill Recital Hall at Carnegie Hall in June 2025.
+At the same competition, William also won awards for the best performance of a mazurka and a sonata.

 Repertoire